komodothon/events/README.md

   - [ ] Credentials of other SM like google/github/... for signing on and logging in.

 - **User Signup**
-  - [x] Username choice - incorporation of javascript to dynamically check and update avaiability of input username for new account.
+  - [x] Unique Username and unique email choice - incorporation of javascript to dynamically check and update avaiability of input username and email for new account.

 - **User Authentication**
   - [x] Users can log in using their credentials.